 Connecting with the natural world, interacting with fungi in art practice: mushroom foraging for pigments and culinary arts, Indigenous plant walks with traditional knowledge keepers, land art, mushroom cultivation for sculptures and design, spore print art, needle felting inspired by fungi.

 Observation, reflection, understanding the importance of belonging: land reading, sound walks, macro mushroom photography, storytelling (podcasting), field assignments, taxonomy, identifying local species.

 Improving body awareness and comfort through movement: mushroom costume play, stilt-walking, embodied meditations in nature, ritual performance.

-Timelapse video by Isabelle Kirouac and Willoughby Arevalo shows lion’s mane mushrooms growing out of myceliated soft sculptures, in collaboration with the students of Mountainside Secondary School.
+Timelapse video by Isabelle Kirouac and Willoughby Arevalo shows lion’s mane mushrooms growing out of myceliated soft sculptures, in collaboration with the students of Mountainside Secondary School, spring 2019.